Curious to know what types of business data are out there? Keep reading to learn more about the 4 types of data and how to migrate it to the cloud.

-- Unstructured data—it is important to evaluate if your unstructured data is used by production applications, and how.
-If the data is commonly accessed by production applications and is mission critical, consider an online migration, in which on-premises data sources are continuously synchronized with the cloud.
+It is important to evaluate if your unstructured data is used by production applications, and how.
+If the data is commonly accessed by production applications and is mission critical, consider an online migration.
+In this process, on-premises data sources are continuously synchronized with the cloud.
 Another factor is the size of the data—if the dataset is very large, you can use storage appliances to physically ship the data to your cloud provider without having to transfer it over a WAN.

-- Semi-structured data—for semi-structured data, integrity is an important consideration.
+for semi-structured data, integrity is an important consideration.
 Perform checksums to ensure the data hasn’t changed when being copied from source to destination.
-If possible, move entire VMs or file systems to the cloud—this is the best way to preserve the integrity of the data.
+If possible, move entire VMs or file systems to the cloud.
+This is the best way to preserve the integrity of the data.

 I hope this will be helpful as you plan your successful data migration to a public cloud environment.

-If you want me to do all the heavy-lifting for you, you can get my evergreen analytics strategy framework that comes with the 44 sequential action item steps that you need to take in order to create a fail-proof data strategy plan for your company.
+If you want me to do all the heavy-lifting for you, you can get my evergreen analytics strategy framework.
+It comes with the 44 sequential action item steps that you need to take in order to create a fail-proof data strategy plan for your company.
 It’s called the Data Strategy Action Plan.